openqasm/qe-compiler/docs/variable-lowering.rst

 ============================

-The current lowering pipeline for variables is driven by the goals of enabling efficient optimizations based on SSA form while at the same keeping the difference of abstraction bridged in each transformation step low.
+The current lowering pipeline for variables is driven by the goals of enabling efficient optimizations based on the static single assignment (SSA) form's convenient use-def chains while at the same time keeping the difference of abstraction bridged in each transformation step low.

 As an example, consider the OpenQASM 3 code